KarolinaZakrzewska/KarolinaZakrzewska/README.md

 ## Hi I'm Karolina 👋 ![](https://komarev.com/ghpvc/?username=KarolinaZakrzewska&color=brightgreen)

-### Currently:
-Actively contributing to an open-source collaboration with automation testing enthusiasts at [kat-kan/kawqa-gad-playwright](https://github.com/kat-kan/kawqa-gad-playwright).

-### About me:
-I've always been interested in computers and software.
-The year 2021 was a breakthrough - I decided to combine my passion with work.

 🌱 **In June 2022**, I completed postgraduate studies in **Software Testing** at **WSB**.
 In the same year, I started working at Orange :orange_book: as a Software Tester.
 In my free time, I find balance through running, yoga, and drinking ☕. **In July 2023** I started learning the Playwright framework.
 I will post my progress in test automation on my profile, I cordially invite you.

 #### 🛠 Languages and Tools:
 •	Playwright (Typescript) - /in progress/

-•	Java - basic level

 •	Python - basic level